Omjihn/CS50/Project_2/README.md

 # Online market website

-Previous exercise was fun but creating files to manage the data is kind of boring.
+The previous exercise was fun but creating files to manage the data is kind of boring.

-That's why we have databases, and guess what Django can handle SQL.
+That's why we have databases, and guess what ?
+Django can handle SQL for us.

 ## Django Model Creation

-It's just a class who inherit model Django built-in class.

-Models will be added in the [models.py](/Project_2/auctions/models.py) file.
+In Django, a model is just a class that inherits from Django's built-in `Model` class.
+Models will be defined in the [models.py](/Project_2/auctions/models.py) file.

-In this class you can define everything you need for example, in order to create a user model I will add a username, e-mail and a password.
+In this class, you can define all the fields you need.
+For example, to create a user model, you would define fields like `username`, `email`, and `password`.

-Pretty simple right ?
+Pretty simple, right ?

-Huummm not that much, in fact SQL have precise types and options for most of them, see the doc [here](https://docs.djangoproject.com/en/5.1/ref/models/fields/#model-field-types).
+Huummm, not entirely, SQL has specific types and options for most fields.
+You can learn more about them in the doc [here](https://docs.djangoproject.com/en/5.1/ref/models/fields/#model-field-types).

-In all those types there is the foreign key, this one is like a pointer to another existing model.

-For example if I have a comment fuctionality on my website, I add the foreign key to it and each times a user add one, the user will be linked to it's comment.
+One important field type is the **foreign key**, which acts as a pointer to another model.
+For instance, if your website has a comment feature, you can add a foreign key to the comment model.
+Each time a user adds a comment, the user will be linked to that comment via the foreign key.

 ## How To Fill My DB Now ?

 Thanks to Django no need to learn SQL syntax.

-Since our models are python classes, we just need to initialize them and just call `.save()` (This is a basic example please use built-in Django user, and do not save passwords like this) :
+Since our models are just Python classes, you simply need to instantiate them and call the `.save()` method.

+Here's a basic example (please note: use Django's built-in user model, and don't save passwords like this in production):

 ```py
 newUser = User(username='bgdu28', password='noleak')